sachagavino/astroMUGS/README.md

 # A code for MUlti-Grain Simulations (MUGS) dedicated to young stellar objects.

-A modular and user-friendly pipeline to couple MHD, radiative transfer, and chemistry codes, The code can convert RADMC3D input/output files to a NAUTILUS friendly format, and vice-versa. astroMUGS is the new version of the library chemdiskpy.
+A modular and user-friendly pipeline to couple MHD, radiative transfer, and chemistry simulations.
+The code can convert RADMC3D input/output files to a NAUTILUS friendly format, and vice-versa. astroMUGS is the new version of the library chemdiskpy.

 ## Installation

-- latest release from test [https://test.pypi.org/](https://test.pypi.org/):
+- You can find the latest release from test (for now) [https://test.pypi.org/](https://test.pypi.org/):

         pip install -i https://test.pypi.org/simple/ astromugs